-In the past week, there were 2,645 COVID-19 cases reported in WA, which was a 2% decrease compared to the previous week.
-Of these, 9% were diagnosed by PCR test and 91% were diagnosed by rapid antigen test (Figure 8).
+In the past week, 192 COVID-19 PCR positive cases were notified in WA, a decrease of 15.8% in comparison to the previous week.
+(Figure 12).

-Figure 8.
-Number of COVID-19 cases in WA by test type and notification date, 2022 to 2023 YTD
+Figure 12.
+Number of COVID-19 cases in WA by test type and notification date, 2022 to 2024 YTD

-Note: Data sourced from Public Health Operations COVID-19 Unified System (PHOCUS); Notification date is to the 6pm reporting period
+Notes: Data sourced from Public Health Operations COVID-19 Unified System (PHOCUS); Notification date is to the 6pm reporting period From 9th October 2023, COVID-19 cases detected by Rapid Antigen Test (RAT) were no longer counted due to the closure of the online RAT registration system